-Mickey’s Christmas Carol is probably one of the most popular cartoons on this list.
+Mickey’s Christmas Carol is probably one of the best Christmas movies of the 80s.
 At only 26 minutes long this is the version of A Christmas Carol that brings back the most memories for me as they used to play it in the auditorium of my school every year.

 Disney knocked it out of the park with its cast of already famous characters.
 How can you go wrong with Scrooge McDuck in the lead role!